dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  To know even one life has breathed easier because you have lived.
-This is to have succeeded.
+  The best way to convince a fool that he is wrong is to let him have his own way.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1017 days)